 Many organizations were earlier having their built-in robust data centers.
-In contrast, cloud migration has now become an everyday affair as more and more enterprises are venturing into this cloud computing land as compared to conventional IT infrastructure models and opting for their securer platforms.
-Let’s see who comes out on top in cloud computing vs. conventional IT infrastructure models.
+In contrast, cloud migration has now become an everyday affair as more and more enterprises are venturing into this cloud computing land as compared to traditional IT infrastructure models and opting for their securer platforms.
+Let’s see who comes out on top in cloud computing vs. traditional IT infrastructure models.

 In traditional IT infrastructure, data centers usually consist of many hardware pieces, including desktop machines connected to particular networks via remote servers.
 These servers are typically installed on-premises and provide access to their business data as well as applications.
 The purchase of extra hardware is needed, and it is also mandatory to upgrade for scaling up data storage along with additional services for supporting an increased number of users.

 Regular software upgrades are also necessary, and constant hardware additions are always required with these traditional IT models to make systems fail-safe in cases of hardware failures, making all this a very costly affair.